LoadingBar.js is a highly flexible, open sourced progress bar library based on SVG.

 data-fill-background-extrude (for size) attributes:

-To make customization easier, we also provide generators for generatiing graidents, stripes and bubbles. they can be used in
+To make it easier to customize your progress bar, we provide generators for generating patterns including graident, stripe and bubbles. they can be used in

 data-stroke.
 They are designed with a data-uri favor:

 currently there are 3 types of pattern available:

 If the above generators don't fit your need, you can use your own pattern images.
 To use image to fill / stroke progress bar, simply put the image URL in data-fill / data-stroke attributes.
 For example, this progress bar is filled with a cloud animation: